bitFez/PythonBeginnersWorkbook/README.md

 * more to come

 ## If you like it...
-please feel free to buy me a coffee through LeanPub [leanpub.com/python4schools](https://leanpub.com/python4schools) If you see any issues, please do raise an issue and let me know.
+please feel free to buy me a coffee through LeanPub [leanpub.com/python4schools](https://leanpub.com/python4schools) or [Ko-fi/bitFez](https://ko-fi.com/bitfez).
+If you see any issues, please do raise an issue and let me know.

 ## For contributers...